Borneo Eco Tours Travel Advisory

-- 8 December 2016 - Three suspected kidnappers were killed in a firefight with police and a further three were apprehended during a kidnap attempt in Merabung near Lahad Datu
+- 8 December 2016 - Three suspected kidnappers were killed in a firefight with police and a further three were apprehended during a kidnap attempt in Merabung offshore from Lahad Datu

 - 19 November 2016 - Two Indonesian fishermen were kidnapped in waters of Merabung near Lahad Datu

 - 5 November 2016 - Two Indonesian fishermen were kidnapped in waters of Kertam